coroiu/workerpool-rs/README.md

-# Playground: wasm-workers
+# workerpool-rs

-Early example of an basic task-delegation framework for offloading CPU intensive tasks to threads and web workers.
+Early example of a basic task-delegation framework for offloading CPU intensive tasks to threads and web workers.

 ## Getting started: How workerpool-rs is used